ronikobrosly/causal-curve/docs/Mediation_example.rst

 At some point though, it's helpful to validate these ideas with empirical tests.
 This tool provides a test that can estimate the amount of mediation that occurs between a treatment, a purported mediator, and an outcome.
-In keeping with the causal curve theme, this tool uses a test developed my Imai et al. when handling a continuous treatment and mediator.
+In keeping with the causal curve theme, this tool uses a test developed by Imai et al. when handling a continuous treatment and mediator.

 In this example we use the following simulated data, and assume that the `mediator`